 - Xièxiè nǐ de bāngzhù!

-Phrases that encourage introspection in Chinese and English
+Praising words for kids that encourage introspection in Chinese and English

 Ultimately, we want our children to be intrinsically motivated rather than reliant on external incentives.
 Questions about their work can help cultivate self-reflection.